badetitou/SmartTest/SmartTestDataOutsideP1.package/SmTClassModificationOnClassInsidePackageTestOutsideWithRefTest.class/README.md

 We will use this that to assert that SmartTest behaves correctly when dealing with inherited methods ans class.

-This class inherits one test from its superior class and doesn't redefine it.
+This class has a test that references the class SmTClassModificationOnClassInsidePackageWithRef